BattletechModders/SkillBasedInit/README.md

 * **pilot_morale_high** : +2
 * **pilot_morale_low**: -2

-#### Melee Modifiers

-In the `mod.json` file the property `PilotTagMeleeMultipliers` defines a dictionary keyed by `pilot tag` with a value of an array with two values.
-The first value defines a bonus or penalty to the melee tonnage multiplier as a percentage.
-The second value defines the bonus or penalty used when defending.
-These values are floats, and are added to a base of 1.0.
-For an array value of `[ 0.25, 0.50 ]` the model would multiply it's tonnage by 1.25 when determining the melee attack modifier, and 0.50 when defending against a melee attack.
-A 50 ton mech would count as 62.5 tons (rounded down), for attacking, and 75 tons for defending.
-Currently the tags with these modifiers are:

-* **pilot_drunk** : 0.0, 0.5
-* **pilot_gladiator** : 0.25, 0.25
-* **pilot_assassin** : 0.5, 0.0

-#### Special bonuses

-Some tags will provide unique bonuses that aren't easily modifable.
-The tweaks are:

-* **pilot_reckless** (PLANNED) - the unit cannot reserve

 ### Tonnage Impact
 The tonnage of a unit determines a multiplier applied to the lower (3) and upper (5) bounds of the phase calculation.
 After multiplication, the lower bound is rounded down, while the upper bound is rounded up.